DCC-EX/dcc-ex.github.io/docs/big-picture/stage5.md

-When tuning positions, you can use the `<D TT vpin steps activity>` diagnostic command as outlined in `ex-turntable/test-and-tune:tuning your turntable positions`{.interpreted-text role="ref"} to test and refine these for perfect track alignment between the turntable bridge track and the surrounding tracks.
+When tuning positions, you can use the `<D TT vpin steps activity>` diagnostic command as outlined in `ex-turntable/test-and-tune:tuning your turntable positions` to test and refine these for perfect track alignment between the turntable bridge track and the surrounding tracks.
 You can also use the direct EX-Turntable serial testing command `<M steps activity>` as covered in
-`ex-turntable/test-and-tune:ex-turntable interactive serial console commands`{.interpreted-text
+`ex-turntable/test-and-tune:ex-turntable interactive serial console commands`.
-role="ref"}.

 We will be using the same steps per revolution number throughout this page (4097) for both the turntable and traverser, and are keeping this